varunpai314/mammocare/README.md

 ## 👨‍⚕️ Developed by

-Varun Pai and team — with a vision to make healthcare more connected and efficient through software.
+Varun Pai and team — built with a mission to explore how software can positively impact healthcare delivery.

----